VR grant to curricula and mathematical reasoning skills research

 “It feels fantastic, of course, and very exciting!
 This research grant gives me the opportunity to contribute with an understanding of the challenges that teachers face and the role of curricula, especially in school mathematics teaching.
 For our department, all external funds are very important, as we are a fairly small department,” says Ewa Bergqvist, associate professor at the Department of Science and Mathematics Education at Umeå University.

 Mathematics and other school subjects are often described both in terms of content (for example, algebra or photosynthesis) and abilities (for example, the ability to reason or communicate).
-Abilities are complex phenomena, as they can exist both as ends and means of the student's learning in school.
+Abilities are complex phenomena, as they can exist both as goals and means of the students learning in school.
 They therefore have a dual role in the curricula.
 Previous research shows that it is a big challenge for teachers to interpret and concretize this role.

-The project, which is now underway with Ewa Bergqvist at the lead, will be been going on for four years with the aim of explaining how the dual role of abilities is put into practice, that is, all the way from the syllabus to the classroom.
+The project, which is now underway with Ewa Bergqvist at the lead, will be going on for four years with the aim of explaining how the dual role of abilities is put into practice, that is, all the way from the syllabus to the classroom.